-All appointments will be subject to a Disclosure from the Disclosure and Barring Service (DBS) at the appropriate level.
+8.4 All appointments will be subject to a Disclosure from the Disclosure and Barring Service (DBS) at the appropriate level.

-Application Form
+9.0 Application Form

-The school should use a standard application form for the appointment of staff which are available on the Trust website.
+9.1 The school should use a standard application form for the appointment of staff which is available on the Trust website.
 Central team appointments will use the standard central team application form.

-The use of an application form as a standard recruitment tool.
+9.2 The use of an application form is a standard recruitment tool.
 When shortlisting, the final page of the application form must be removed before sharing with the panel to ensure that the recruitment process is non-discriminatory and transparent.
 It also enables the Trust to monitor its equal opportunities policy.

+10.0 Job Information Pack

-Job Information PackThe Trust has a job information pack which must be used for all vacancies, prior to advertising the vacancy.
+10.1 The Trust has a job information pack which must be used for all vacancies, prior to advertising the vacancy.
 The pack should include: